steepleian/weewx-Weather34/README.md

 Optional enhancement to web services which converts RSS XML feeds into json data.
 Requires the Python xmltodict library to be installed.

 For UK users only.
 Option to select UK severe weather warning regions.
-This is an alternative to Meteoalarm which no longer supports UK.
+This is an alternative to Meteoalarm which is currently not supporting The UK (temporarily?).

 # Demo